This Vegan Tuna Salad Sandwich is a game-changer for back-to-school or office lunches!

 If you try this Vegan Tuna Salad Sandwich out, be sure to leave me a comment below with your feedback . and tag me with your recreations on Instagram!

-4 teaspoons spicy brown mustard (or Dijon mustard)
+- 4 teaspoons spicy brown mustard, or regular mustard

-For serving: 8 slices of hearty whole grain bread, or sliced baguette
+- For serving: 8 slices of hearty whole grain bread, or sliced baguette (use gluten-free bread for a gluten-free option)